alexacanche/Big-Data-Management/bigdataprinciples3_4.md

 - Operating system or program bugs (software issues) (including third-party programs), or faulty network card drivers (older releases of manufacturer drivers), etc.
 - Interference from other software programs running.

-### 2. When would you use a serialization frameworks?
+### 2. When would you use a serialization framework?
 When writing raw data and prevent bugs such as data corruption.
 When using you get errors at the time of writing the data—giving you full context as to how and why the data became invalid.
 In addition, the error prevents the program from corrupting the master dataset by writing that data.
 However, serialization frameworks are limited when it comes to achieving a fully rigorous schema.

-### 3. With your words what are properties in Thrift?
+### 3. With your own words, what are properties in Thrift?
 (answers may vary)
 A combination of nodes (Unions) and edges (structs).